-PMS (pre-menstrual syndrome) is a term that is often said and referenced but without an acknowledgement of how truly disruptive and distressing the clinical syndrome can be.
+PMS (pre-menstrual syndrome) is a term that is often said and referenced but without an acknowledgment of how truly disruptive and distressing the clinical syndrome can be.
 Many women experience symptoms like bloating and menstrual cramps before their periods.
 Some also experience symptoms including irritability, anxiety, mood lability and depression that can be intrusive and debilitating.
-PMDD (pre-menstrual dysphoric disorder) is a lesser known term that describes the mental health consequences of the hormonal changes that occur in the 7-10 days prior to getting your period, or the onset menses.
+PMDD (pre-menstrual dysphoric disorder) is a lesser-known term that describes the mental health consequences of the hormonal changes that occur in the 7-10 days prior to getting your period, or the onset menses.
 Once your period arrives, there is often a quick and abrupt resolution of these symptoms.
 This cycle is so regular, that women with PMDD may often come to dread the week of symptoms, and the anxiety then creeps backward into more and more of the month.

 While the exact mechanism behind this disorder is not understood, studies suggest that both women with and without PMDD have similar hormonal changes across the menstrual cycle, but women with PMDD are more susceptible and their bodies react more strongly to these changes.